How Credit Suisse got tangled in the Archegos Wall Street chaos

 The bank’s board of directors is launching an investigation into the matter, and Credit Suisse’s top investment banker and chief risk officer will be departing, Credit Suisse said Tuesday.
 It also plans to cut its dividend, halt share buybacks and hold off on bonuses for some executives while it attempts to recover its losses.

-The implosion of New York-based Archegos is one of the largest collapses of a hedge fund since the 2008 financial crisis, sparking calls for tighter oversight of Wall Street from lawmakers including Democratic Senators Sherrod Brown of Ohio and Elizabeth Warren of Massachusetts.
-It’s also drawn scrutiny to what critics describe as a lack of transparency tied to some trading contracts and to family offices, the private investment vehicles of wealthy individuals.
+The implosion of New York-based Archegos is one of the largest collapses of a hedge fund since the 2008 financial crisis, sparking calls for tighter oversight of Wall Street from lawmakers including Democratic Sens.
+Sherrod Brown of Ohio and Elizabeth Warren of Massachusetts.
+It’s also drawn scrutiny of what critics describe as a lack of transparency tied to some trading contracts and to family offices, the private investment vehicles of wealthy individuals.

 Here’s how the major Swiss lender got caught up in the risky bets of Archegos Capital.